 An avocado has double more potassium than a banana—good news for individuals with high blood pressure.
 One hundred grams of avocado can provide up to 14 percent of your daily requirement, while the same amount for banana can only offer 7 percent of what’s needed in a day.

 5. Improves bone health

-Avocado contains high phosphorus levels, magnesium, manganese, folate, vitamin K, and copper that help build and maintain bone health and lower the risk for developing osteoporosis.
+Avocados are also rich in other bone-enhancing nutrients like phosphorus, magnesium, manganese, folate, and copper that help build and maintain strong bones and lower the risk of developing osteoporosis.
 Read More.

-So, regular consumption of avocado may help improve eye health and slow age-related eye conditions.
+So regular consumption of avocados may help improve eye health and slow age-related eye conditions.
 Read More.